rezoner/playground/docs/documents/index.md

 Yes, if:

 * You spend more and more time bending some engine to your will rather than implementing what you need.
-* You have a kind of mindset that tells you have to take part in Ludum Dare
+* The voices in your head are telling you to participate in Ludum Dare

 ## Not convinced.
 Show me something cool.